brajeshwar/brajeshwar.github.io/_posts/2008/2008-11-10-what-not-to-do-while-looking-for-a-job.md

----
-layout: post
-title: What NOT to do while looking for a job
+# What NOT to do while looking for a job
----

 There are times when the need to switch a job is high on the agenda and it gets essential to breathe a new air into one's professional life.
 It's pretty humane to make mistakes, but there are a few concerns which are a strict no-no when one thinks of switching from one organization to another.